Price

 Flights

-We find the best prices for flights are often available 60 days before departure, but of course this varies greatly from route to route and year to year.
-We advise that you wait until this trip is confirmed before booking non-refundable and non-changeable flights.
-GEEO and G Adventures bear no responsibility for any flights purchased before the trip is confirmed.
+Wait for official trip confirmation via email from GEEO before booking your flights.
+Prices tend to be lowest 90–120 days out, but that window varies by route and year.
+Neither GEEO nor G Adventures bear responsibility for any flights purchased before the trip is confirmed.
 Your trip begins in Belize City and ends in Caye Caulker.
 Please double-check our itinerary for the date by which you must arrive in Belize City.
 You can arrive at any time of the day you choose, but we strongly urge you to arrive at the starting hotel by 6:00 p.m. on Day 1 for our group meeting.
-You can depart from Caye Caulker any time on the final day of the trip
+You can depart from Caye Caulker any time on the final day of the trip.

 Plugs and Converters